tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 }
 ```

 This is a contrived example, but the sky is the limit with global data files.
-They provide a blank "data" canvas for you to do whatever youwant with your data, which is another reason why 11ty is really cool.
+They provide a blank "data" canvas for you to do whatever you want with your data, which is another reason why 11ty is really cool.
 You can use the custom global data universally in your project either in a template or markdown file just as you would with a `.json` data file.
 By using the global data filename like {% raw %}`{{ customData }}`{% endraw %} and then accessing the object properties as necessary.

 <details>
 <summary>Using Nunjucks in Markdown Files</summary>